7 Tips for Getting a Business Loan

 3. Research your options.

 There are different lenders that focus in different areas of the market.
-The obvious place to start is your local bank or credit union.
-Hopefully, you have a good enough relationship to speak to the business development officer at your branch or be referred to this person.
+The prominent place to start is your local bank or credit union.
+Hopefully, you have a good enough relationship to speak to the Business Development Officer at your branch or be referred to this person.
 If this position doesn’t exist, ask to speak with the manager.
 If your bank can’t help, ask for a referral to a lender that can but make sure it’s clear why you need the loan so you are introduced to the right lender.
-If you’re still looking for options, the Small Business Administration or (SBA) has a wealth of knowledge.
-If you still need options, search the web focus on keywords that are specific to the loan you need.
-For example, if you need a loan for cash flow and have accounts receivable to use as collateral, use “accounts receivable loan” as your keywords and you will come across lenders that provide factoring.
-Once you find some companies that can help, make sure you are comfortable working with them and research the full costs and terms of the loans.
+Another option is the Small Business Administration (SBA) website, which has a wealth of knowledge.
+Still, need more options?
+Search the web and focus on keywords that are specific to the loan you need.
+For example, if you need a loan for cash flow and have accounts receivable to use as collateral, use “accounts receivable loan” as your keywords, and you will come across lenders that provide factoring.
+Once you find some companies that can help, ensure you are comfortable working with them and research the full costs and terms of the loans.

 4. Support your loan application.

 Wanting the money for your business won’t be enough.
 Proving you need the money won’t be enough.
-A quality lender will want to see a business plan explaining how the loan will be used, a resume detailing ownership experience (and therefore the ability to repay the loan), education, credit history and most important of all in today’s economy, the appropriate management experience to run the business and therefore repay the loan.
-If you need help on how to write your business plan, look for the article I’ve written called “10 tips for your next business plan.”
+A quality lender will want to see a business plan explaining how the loan will be used, a resume detailing ownership experience (and therefore the ability to repay the loan), education, credit history, and most important of all in today’s economy, the appropriate management experience to run the business and therefore repay the loan.
+If you need help writing your business plan, look for the article I’ve written called “10 tips for your next business plan.”

-Supporting your loan application also includes looking at your credit score and credit history.
-These two points are important.
-If your credit score is in poor shape and you can clearly explain why and the lender is comfortable with the explanation, they may approve your loan.
-For example, if you had an auto accident a few years ago that resulted in medical bills that are now under control, your poor credit score is explainable.
-Similarly, before applying for a loan get a copy of your credit report.
-Often there are mistakes on your credit report.
-Get these removed before applying for a loan so this problem is eliminated.
+Supporting your loan application also includes reviewing your credit score and history.
+These two points are essential.
+If your credit score is in poor shape and you can clearly explain why, and the lender is comfortable, they may approve your loan.
+For example, your poor credit score is explainable if you had an auto accident a few years ago that resulted in medical bills now under control.
+Similarly, get a copy of your credit report before applying for a loan.
+Often, there are mistakes on your credit report.
+Get these removed before applying for a loan, so this problem is eliminated.

 5. Build cash flow projections.

-If you want some free tools to help put your loan together, visit my website and download item 3 which is a tool to do a break-even analysis while item 4 is a Loan Amortization Schedule that shows you how long and how much it will require each month to pay back a loan.
-Plus there are other options.
+If you want some free tools to help put your loan together, visit my website and download item 3, which is a tool for a break-even analysis.
+Item 4 is a Loan Amortization Schedule that shows you how long and how much it will take each month to pay back a loan.
+Plus, there are other options.

 Once you have the data built and ready to launch your loan application, practice your sales pitch.
-Don’t over embellish but be confident, know the ins and outs of why you need the loan and practice your response so you come off confident.
-The lenders aren’t looking for a sales pitch but they are looking to see that you believe and that if they need to escalate your loan request to higher management, you will present strongly and not have their judgment questioned.
+Don’t over-embellish, but be confident.
+Know the ins and outs of why you need the loan and practice your response so you come off confident.
+The lenders aren’t looking for a sales pitch but to see that you believe and that if they need to escalate your loan request to higher management, you will present powerfully and not have their judgment questioned.

 7. Keep educating yourself.

-Obtaining a loan or finance for a business has been very difficult.
-Because the economy is stabilizing and government programs are beginning to have a positive effect, loans are available as long as you the borrower, present a professional business case.
+Obtaining a loan or financing for a business has been very difficult.
+Because the economy is stabilizing and government programs are beginning to have a positive effect, loans are available as long as you, the borrower, present a professional business case.